 Assessment Portfolio and Capstone Symposium.
-During their time in the major, students assemble a portfolio of three or four papers (at least four pages in length each) that they have written in the department: one from the introductory course (RELI151), one from the Major's Colloquium (RELI398), and a third of their choice that was written in their junior or senior year.
-Taken together, these papers should give evidence of the development of the students' learning, as well as their command of critical, analytical, and interpretative skills.
+During their time in the major, students will assemble a portfolio of three papers (at least four pages in length each) that they have written in the department: one from the introductory course (RELI151), one from the Major’s Colloquium (RELI398), and a third of their choice that was written in their junior or senior year.
+Taken together, these papers should give evidence of the development of the students’ learning, as well as their command of critical, analytical, and interpretative skills.

 In the drop/add period of the spring term, all senior majors enroll in a .25 -credit pass/fail tutorial (RELI404), for which they will write a three- to four-page paper reflecting on the portfolio of papers they have assembled and perhaps on other work in the department.
 This paper allows students an opportunity to assess the arc of their intellectual development as a religion major.
 Papers will be submitted to the department chair and distributed to faculty members for evaluation.
 In the spring semester, faculty and senior majors will meet for a symposium discussion of these self-assessments, to be followed by a festive meal.